huhwt/huhwt-cce/README.md

 This custom module is only executable with webtrees-2.2.

-For webtrees-2.1 use huhwt-cce Release v2.1.20.0; for webtrees-2.0 use huhwt-cce20.
+For webtrees-2.1 use the latest release of the huhwt-cce 2.1 Branch; for webtrees-2.0 use huhwt-cce20.

 Attention:
 ~~~
-  This module requires to be operated in a PHP 8.2-onward system
+  This module requires to be operated in a PHP 8.3-onward system, according to the webtrees-2.2 requirements.
-  environment due to some features not have been available before.

-  Systems with PHP 8.1 environment have to use Release 2.1.17.0.
 ~~~

 ## Contents